 I haven’t proved anything here, in fact I haven’t event tried to prove anything, just to demonstrate certain difficulties with the idea that death is not the end.
 My intuitions may be wrong, of course, though I’m not willing to base my life on that possibility.
 The nature of the question forces us, like Moritz Schlick, to conclude that he who lives (ha, ha) will see.

 But let’s say that my intuitions are wrong.
 The hypothesis that death is a doorway leading to another existence proves to be correct.
 What then?
 I am afraid this won’t give the answers that so many people hope for.
 Why?
 Because the question whether life goes on or not really isn’t an empirical question, but a question of meaning.
 As Wittgenstein once wrote: ”The real question of life after death isn’t whether or not it exists, but even if it does, what problem this really solves.”
-If life continued on the other side, would that solve all our problems with life, or would it rather push the problems ahead of us into the next world?
-Wouldn’t life be difficult there too?
-Wouldn’t we still have to search for existential answers?
+If life continues on the other side, will that solve all our problems with life, or will it rather push the problems ahead of us into the next world?
+Won't life be difficult there too?
+Won't we still have to search for existential answers?
 Why assume it will be easier next time?

 Personally I find the thought of everlasting existence little appealing. ”I don’t much relish the thought of everlasting consciousness,” as the main character in Rebecca Goldstein’s novel The Mind-Body Problem says. ”At very black moments I could always comfort myself with the ever present possibility of self-annihilation.
 But there’s no escape if we’re immortal.”
 Whenever the possibility of being immortal strikes me (which, thankfully, isn’t very often), the thought really scares me.
 This, of course, says more about me than about anything else.
 Others, I know, find hope in it.